Friday, July 5, 2019

 Refreshment

-The White River, a tributary to the Salt River in Arizona.
+Photographs from the White River, a tributary to the Salt River in Arizona.
 This area lies on the boundary between two Apache Indian Reservations.
+We made this trip on the 4th of July, 2019.

 Tuesday, July 2, 2019